JonKing93/DASH/Tutorials/stateVector/concepts.md

 2. Tmean - Annual, global mean temperature
 3. P - Gridded monthly precipitation

-Although T and Tmean both describe temperature, they are different state vector variables because they have different spatial and temporal resolution.
+Although T and Tmean both describe temperature, they are considered different variables because they have different spatial and temporal resolution.

 <br>